💡 Get Philly smart 💡

 Part of the reason the Classic Car Trust ranked him so highly on its global list, he believes, is because the foundation does already have an established educational side, complete with a large on-site library.
 Simeone is eager for this part of the project to grow.

-This summer, the museum is hosting its first-ever summer camp for area youths.
+Last summer, the museum hosted its first-ever summer camp for area youths.
 Cosmetic work is planned for the outside of warehouse, so that the building is an attractive destination that kids end up begging their parents to see.

 “We want this to be a friendly place for youngsters,” Simeone explained.
 “We’d love this to be a stop on every kids’ day trip — and a home for STEAM learning in Philadelphia.”